 The air cleaner in your HVAC system has an important role to play.
 It prevents dust and other particles from settling on the equipment and improves indoor air quality.
-A wet air filter is a sign of a potential problem that should not be ignored.
-Possible causes of wet air filters can vary.
+But when a wet air filter is present, it can be a sign of a potential problem that shouldn't be ignored.
+There are several possible causes of wet air filters.

-One of the most common reasons is that the condensate tray or condensate drain line is blocked.
-Water could also be leaking from the evaporator coils, although this is less common.
-Most homeowners are aware that a clean air conditioner filter is an essential part of their HVAC systems.
-If the air conditioner filter is wet or feels damp and soggy when you go to change it, there is an issue with the system itself.
+One of the most common is a clogged condensate tray or condensate drain line.
+Water could also be leaking from the evaporator coils, although this is less typical.
+Most homeowners know that a clean air conditioner filter is an essential part of their HVAC systems.
+If the filter is wet or feels damp and soggy when you go to change it, there's likely an issue with the system itself.